previousdeveloper/angular-simple-countdown/README.md

 # angular-simple-countdown
 a simple countdown angular directive with multiple language.
+It is improvement of the [simple-inline-countdown-directive](https://github.com/globaljake/simple-inline-countdown-directive)